kenhuang16/CNN/README.md

 ## BehaviorCloning

-In this project, the motion of the car in the simulator will be cloned by convolutional neural network (CNN).
+In this project, the motion of the car in the simulator will be cloned by convolutional neural network (CNN) - an implementation of ["End to end learning for self-driving cars"](https://arxiv.org/abs/1604.07316).

 For details, please check the [BehaviorCloning](./BehaviorCloning) folder.